 Here at Chau Plastic Surgery in Metro Detroit, Michigan, we take our time in assessing your needs and utilize our extensive experience and training to create a unique breast lift surgery option tailored to you.
 We have collectively performed many breast lift surgeries and are confident that we can give you the look that best balances your desired appearance and your overall health.

-To get a complimentary consultation or to ask us a question about our breast lift procedures, give us a call at 248-799-2880 or schedule an appointment today!
+To get a consultation or to ask us a question about our breast lift procedures, give us a call at 248-799-2880 or schedule an appointment today!

 Breast Lift Surgery in Metro Detroit, MI

 A Breast Lift (aka mastopexy) is a procedure designed to address the breast changes that occur over time.
 During a mastopexy, the surgeon contours the patient’s breasts to make them more aesthetically pleasing, lifts the breasts to a position higher on her chest and reduces the size of her nipple-areolar complexes.
 The experienced, board-certified plastic surgeons at Chau Plastic Surgery in Berkley, Michigan, near Detroit, perform Breast Lift procedures regularly.
 As dedicated and caring surgeons, they are always happy to help their patients attain the physical attributes they desire.